 What if the events in the problem evolution sequence are more nuanced and open to interpretation?
 What if, for example, Service A has a long history of performance problems?
 With such knowledge, it becomes impossible to say conclusively that the slowdown on Service A was caused by the slowdown on Service B. It may be that Service A is simply experiencing another in a history of performance issues.
 Such subtleties make time correlation alone ineffective in conclusively pinpointing the root cause of many performance problems.

 A context-aware approach for the detection of interdependent events

 Problems are seldom one-time events; they usually appear in regular patterns and are often shown to be symptoms of larger issues within your environment.
-If any other entities that depends on the same components also experienced problems around the same time, then those entities will also be part of the problem's root-cause analysis.
-When Dynatrace detects an interdependence between a service problem and other monitored events, it shows you the details of this interdependence and the related root cause analysis.
+If any other entities that depend on the same components also experienced problems around the same time, then those entities will also be part of the problem's root-cause analysis.

 Drill down to code-level details of a detected root-cause component

-On the problem overview page, click the component tile appearing within the Root cause section to navigate to the components infographics page.
-You will see the relevant service, host or process overview page in the context of the actual problem you're analyzing.
+On the problem overview page, you can click the component tile appearing within the Root cause section to navigate to the components infographics page.
+It shows you the relevant service, host, or process overview page in the context of the actual problem you're analyzing.

 The example below presents a typical problem overview page that shows two root-cause contributors, one service called